phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

 }
 ```

-We need to store both the `array` and `element` variables because `element` is required for the return type and `array` is referenced by `element`.
+We need to store both the `array` and `element` variables because `element` is required for the return value and `array` is referenced by `element`.
 Since `element` is a reference, it stores a _pointer_ (i.e. a memory address) to the referenced element.
 We used `0x1001a` as an example memory address here.
 In reality it needs to be the address of the last element of the `array` field, so it depends on where the struct lives in memory.
 Structs with such internal pointers are called _self-referential_ structs because they reference themselves from one of their fields.

 #### The Problem with Self-Referential Structs